 The Dalai Lama is so well-known that he seems as if he belongs to the entire world.
 But on my visit to Tibetan Buddhist sites in Bloomington, Indiana, I realized that he also belongs to a family-–one with surprisingly deep roots in the U.S.

 Born Tenzin Gyatso, the Dalai Lama began his monastic education at the age of six.
 But that didn’t mean that his biological family ties were severed.
 Throughout his life he has continued to keep in touch with his relatives, including a branch that lives in Bloomington (now there’s a surprising turn of the karmic wheel).

 The eldest brother of the Dalai Lama, Thubten Jigme Norbu, escaped Tibet in 1950 and became a professor of Tibetan Studies at Indiana University.
 In his later years, he walked more than 8,000 miles on peace walks to promote awareness of the atrocities in Tibet and the cause of Tibetan independence.
-(See previous page for more information on Norbu’s life and the Tibetan Buddhist center he founded in Bloomington.)
+(See Indiana’s Tibetan Buddhist Temple for more information on Norbu’s life and the Tibetan Buddhist center he founded in Bloomington.)